boulund/tentacle/documentation/source/tutorial.rst

    How the actual commandline is constructed in Tentacle is defined in the mapping modules, in this case ``usearch.py``; the interested reader should have a look there to see how it is constructed.
+It is available for inspection in :ref:`usearch`.

 In this example we will use USEARCH as the mapper because of its excellent performance in the nucleotide-to-amino-acid mapping scenario (translated search).
-As we are only interested in identifying the best matches we will utilize the *usearch_global* algorithm and search both strands of the reads.
+As we are only interested in identifying the best matches we will utilize the *usearch_local* algorithm and search both strands of the reads.
 We are interested in genes with high sequence identity to the references and will only pick the best hit.
 If we boil it down to what we would run on a single machine, the commandline might look like this::

-  $ usearch -usearch_global reads.fasta -db references.udb -id 0.9 -strand both
+  $ usearch -usearch_local reads.fasta -db references.udb -id 0.9 -strand both -query_cov 1.0

 Step-by-step tutorial
 =====================